-Donald Trump Asked Jeff Sessions To Un-Recuse Himself From The Russia Investigation, Report Says
+Donald Trump Reportedly Asked Jeff Sessions To Take Over The Russia Investigation

 The ongoing Russia investigation has been a wild ride.
 In early March 2017 Attorney General Jeff Sessions formally recused himself from overseeing the federal investigation into whether or not President Donald Trump's 2016 campaign colluded with the Russian government in order to sway the election's result.
 It's been no secret that the president was not pleased by the attorney general's decision, but now we know just how much he wasn't pleased.
 Donald Trump asked Jeff Sessions to un-recuse himself, according to a new report from The New York Times, and I don't know whether to be surprised by or resigned to this latest twist in the whole thing.